Frequently Asked Questions

 Q: What if my child does not wish to continue for any reason – will I get a refund?

 A: Yes (and no).
-Refunds may be given up to November 15th for half-year payments, and February 15 for full-year payments.
+Refunds may be given up to February 15 for full-year payments.
 The amount calculated in the refund is based on the $15.83 weekly rate for any unused tuition.
+The installment Tuition plan will simply stop once Mr. Kelly has been informed of your desire to stop.
+Please Note: this notification must be given via email directly to Mr. Kelly and can not be given by word of mouth via the student to their teacher.

 Please note: discontinuation of classes must come directly from the parent – verbal notification from a student will not be counted as valid until you contact Mr. Kelly.

-Q: Are individual lessons available on any particular instruments?
+Q: Are individual lessons available on any particular instrument?

 Fundamental Music Instruction © 2016